Health Savings Account

 What is a Health Savings Account (HSA)?

-An HSA is a tax-free savings account consumer pair with a high deductible health insurance plan to pay for routine medical expenses you incur.
+An HSA is a tax-free savings account consumer paired with a high deductible health insurance plan to pay for routine medical expenses you incur.
 Think of it as a 401(k) for health care.

 How does an HSA work?